M-J-Delaunay/empathia/README.md

-# 🌐 Empathia — v0.20
+# 🌐 Empathia — v0.21
 *March 2026*

-> Added: World Empathy Map, Full Color Spectrum, Real Usernames, Military Identity Mode concept, File Attachments live, AI scores from real ratings, Score Portrait real data.
-The map fills as voices are raised.
+> Added: Family Mode — the mirror for the most intimate human structure.
+Anonymous, delayed, protected.
+The family can see itself honestly for the first time.

 > This is the current version.